BabylonJS/Extensions/POV/README.md

 ##Up Coming Features for Version 1.1##
 The first new feature is a method to clear what the mesh is currently doing and or clear what is queued to do next.

-The second is to integrate optional sound to start playing at the beginning of a `MotionEvent`.
+The second is to integrate optional `BABYLON.Sound` to start playing at the beginning of a `MotionEvent`.
 Timing of audio to motion is very often important to make things believable.
-The Sound object is passed in the `MotionEvent` constructor.
+The `BABYLON.Sound` object is passed in the `MotionEvent` constructor.
 When the `MotionEvent` is activated by the before-renderer,  the sound will be checked if it is ready to play.
 If not, the event will enter a wait state until the frame that the sound indicates ready.
 Should a sound be part of an event that is stopped, the playing will also be stopped.